Castiel (Supernatural): Post-Apocalyptic alliances

 At the end of the episode Castiel explains to Sam and Dean that the celestial war is not going well for him and he would rather be on Earth with them, but leaves anyway to continue fighting, but promises to take care of Crowley's captured monsters first.
 After acquiring the holy weapons from Balthazar in "The French Mistake", Castiel suggests that he now has a military advantage in the war.
 Unfortunately, this advantage seems limited; he orders Balthazar in "My Heart Will Go On" to save the Titanic, spawning 50,000 new souls to empower his side.
 However, Fate works to undo the impossible births and begins killing them.
 Once the brothers encounter the string of odd deaths Fate takes this opportunity to eliminate them due to their part of undoing the destined Apocalypse.
 This forces Castiel to concede the loss and re-sink the Titanic.

 In "Frontierland", Sam and Dean call for Castiel to send them back in time as they have learned that the ashes of a Phoenix can kill Eve and that Samuel Colt killed one in the past with The Colt.
 Rachel, Castiel's lieutenant comes instead and berates the boys for only calling for him when they need something of him, but Castiel arrives himself and sends Rachel away.
-Castiel is able to send Dean and Sam back in time, but warns them that he has to retrieve them in 24 hours or they'll be stuck in the past forever and tells Bobby to pray for him when the time comes.
+Castiel is able to send Dean and Sam back in time, but warns them that he has to retrieve them in 24 hours or they will be stuck in the past forever and tells Bobby to pray for him when the time comes.
 While waiting, Rachel approaches him about his plans and attacks him.
 Castiel kills her, but is left weakened by a stab wound she managed to inflict on him first.
 Castiel manages to teleport to Bobby's and draws a sigil to hide himself from the other angels before passing out.
 He wakes in time to retrieve the Winchesters, but his weakened state prevents this so he is forced to draw power from Bobby's soul.
 While Dean killed the Phoenix, Castiel brought them back before they could gather the ashes so it all appears for nothing and he lacks the power to send them back.
 Luckily, Samuel Colt collected the ashes and sent a package with them to be delivered to Bobby's after the boys return.